Attempted assassination of Donald Trump in Florida: Tina Cooper and Ronnie Oxendine

 The message thread between Cooper and Oxendine about obstructing the FBI investigation; September 19, 2024.

-From July to August 2024, Routh conspired with his former employee 58-year-old Tina Brown Cooper (born 1966) and her boss at the time, 54-year-old Ronnie Jay Oxendine (born c.
-December 1969}, to obtain a rifle as part of his assassination plot.
-Cooper was a registered Republican, while Oxendine never registered to vote.
+From July to August 2024, Routh conspired with a former employee of his, 58-year-old Tina Brown Cooper (born c.
+1966), and her boss at the time, 54-year-old Ronnie Jay Oxendine (born c.
+December 1969), to obtain a rifle as part of his assassination plot.

 In July 2024, Routh called Cooper saying he would soon be visiting Greensboro and that he needed help buying an AK-47 for one of his children, as he couldn't obtain one himself due to his criminal record.
 Cooper agreed to assist him and later reached out to Oxendine asking him if he was willing to sell her the one he owned, claiming it was for her grandson as she initially didn't want Oxendine knowing it was for Routh.
 Oxendine said he did not want to sell his AK-47 and instead offered to sell Cooper an SKS rifle.
-On August 2, at approximately 10:00 a.m., Oxendine called Cooper saying he was ready to sell the rifle, where they both arranged a plan to meet at Oxendine's roofing company, Oxendine and Son Roofing Company, for the sale.
-Upon arriving, Oxendine asked Cooper why Routh was there, as the two had not spoken to each other in almost ten years.
+Oxendine later called Cooper saying he was ready to sell the rifle, where they both arranged a plan to meet at Oxendine's roofing company, Oxendine and Son Roofing Company, for the sale.

+On August 2, at approximately 10:00 a.m., Oxendine arrived at his place of business to sell the rifle to Cooper, where she and her daughter later arrived with Routh.
+He was surprised to see Routh arrive, as they were both owners of local roofing companies throughout the 1990's, however they had not spoken to each other in approximately ten years.
 Cooper told Oxendine that the SKS rifle was actually for Routh.
 Routh paid Oxendine $350 in cash for the rifle and paid Cooper $100 in cash for arranging the sale.
+Oxendine later asked Cooper why she did not tell him the rifle was for Routh, which she responded by saying that she thought Oxendine would've had an issue with Routh being the one receiving the rifle.
 The rifle's serial number was removed by Routh shortly after.
 Authorities later confirmed this rifle was the same one used by Routh in the assassination attempt.

 On September 15, when Oxendine learned about the assassination attempt through his sister, he contacted Cooper and told her about it.
 She told Oxendine that she was going to delete all traces of Routh off of all her electronic devices in an attempt to cover up her involvement.
-When authorities visited Oxendine's roofing company on September 19, Cooper instructed Oxendine to refuse to cooperate with the FBI.
+When authorities visited Oxendine's place of business on September 19, Cooper instructed Oxendine to refuse to cooperate with the FBI.
+Cooper was later interviewed by The Independent, claiming she had not spoken to Routh since 2004, where she claimed he abruptly fired her after a falling out.